 Is a Canadian train trip on your bucket list?
 Make sure to let us know if you decide to see Canada by rail!
 Let’s chat in the comments.

 Please note: We were hosted by Via Rail for the purpose of this review.
 Our views are all our own and do not reflect those of Via Rail Canada.
 We were not paid to write this post.
+This post also contains affiliate links which means we may make a small comission at no cost to you if you purchase an amazon product suggested by us.

 Pin this post: